hazelhern/Data-Mining-Assignment/README.md

 - [✓] Performance measurement

 Test cases:
-- [Describe 2-3 key test scenarios]
+- CSV containing empty rows → removed correctly
+- Transactions containing invalid products → filtered
+- High support values → expected few or zero rules
+- Low support & high confidence → generated strong associations

 #### Known Limitations

 - Memory usage not measured
-- High memory usage in ACLAT due to TID-list, the deeper the mining the more likely it is to run into memory issues.
+- High memory usage in ECLAT due to TID-list, the deeper the mining the more likely it is to run into memory issues.
-- Very large datasets (10k+ transactions) may slow down Apriori significantly
+- Very large datasets may slow down Apriori significantly

 #### AI Tool Usage

-[Required: 1 paragraph describing which AI tools you used and for what purpose] Used ChatGPT to further clarify which algorithms would be better for product/transactions files and also to recommend frameworks which convinced us of using Streamlit.
+Used ChatGPT to further clarify which algorithms would be better for product/transactions files and also to recommend frameworks which convinced us of using Streamlit.
 Also used to understand and work around certain limitations of each algorithm.

 #### References